SubSonic-Core/SubLight/SubLight.Documentation/articles/architecture.md

 SubLight supports navigation properties via Roslyn-generated proxies.
 These proxies allow entities to expose relationships (e.g. `Customer.Orders`) while preserving orchestration semantics.

-When a navigation property is marked as **Cachable**, resolution follows this flow:
+When the entity targeted by a navigation property is marked as **Cachable**, resolution follows this flow:

 1. **Envelope Check**\
    SubLight inspects the envelope metadata to determine if the navigation target is present and fresh.